Wondering if you should get the print or digital version of Ahead of Her Time?

 It’s a good question.
 Unlike most books, there’s actually quite a difference!

-(For those who don't know, Ahead of Her Time is a wildly entertaining YA novel that improves your vocabulary for the SAT and ACT, introducing you to more than 500 potential vocabulary words.)
+(For those who don’t know, Ahead of Her Time is my wildly entertaining YA novel that improves your vocabulary for the SAT and ACT, introducing you to more than 500 potential vocabulary words.)

 The main difference has to do with how you see the definitions of the vocabulary words.